M66B/FairEmail/FAQ.md

 <br />

-GitHub issues are disabled due to frequent misusage.
+**GitHub issues and GitHub pull requests are disabled due to frequent misusage.**

 <br />